Skip to content

 2. Index Menu – Displays the list of uploaded material, organized by bundle and section.

-• You can change the bundle that you are viewing by selecting the “change” button.
+• Switch between bundles by selecting the “change” button.

-• You can select the bolded name of the party to expand or collapse the list of documents available in each section.
+• Documents are organized by section.
+Select the bolded title of each section to expand or collapse the list of documents.

 • Case Center has note options which include highlighting, copying text, freehand drawing, and making text notes that point to specific pages in Case Center.

-4. Document Area – displays the uploaded documents, videos, or audio files.
+4. Document Area – Displays the selected document.

 • Scroll through each document to read and review them.

-For more information on viewing your documents in Case Center, please refer to the following video tutorial:
+For more information on viewing documents in Case Center, please refer to the following video tutorial:

-If your matter is proceeding in person, you may wish to register for a Guest Wi-Fi account so that you may use the courthouse’s Wi-Fi on the day of your hearing.
+Counsel and parties attending a hearing in person may wish to register for a Guest Wi-Fi account to use the courthouse’s Wi-Fi.
 You can register for an account here: https://forms.office.com/r/D5rVZe8d32

-To easily access your Case Center case on the day of your appearance:
+To easily access Case Center on the day of your hearing:

 1. Log into Case Center.

-2. Locate the case (found on your “View Case List” screen or through the “View Hearings” screen).
+2. Find the case (found on your “View Case List” screen or through the “View Hearings” screen).

 3. Select Review.
-This will open a new tab on your web browser to bring you directly to the screen that displays the materials that have been uploaded to the case.
+This will open a new tab to display the documents.

-4. If the matter is proceeding virtually, select Video Conference Link.
-This will open a new tab on your web browser to bring you directly into the virtual hearing waiting room.
+4. For virtual hearings, select Video Conference Link.
+This will open a new tab in the virtual hearing waiting room.

 • Open the “Find” tab at the top of the screen and use the Search Case

-• You also can narrow your search to only the current document or the current section for more precise results.
+• Narrow your search to only the current document or the current section for more precise results.

 • Click the document title to go directly to the page where the term appears.
 The searched term will be highlighted in pale yellow for easy reference.

-• If another party is referencing a Case Center generated page number, open the “Find” tab at the top of the screen and use the Find Page
+• If another party references a Case Center generated page number, open the “Find” tab at the top of the screen and use the Find Page

 • Enter the Case Center generated page number and press enter on your keyboard.
 Case Center will take you directly to that page.

-Through the “Review” screen, you can direct the judicial officer and other parties to a specific page in your material during your hearing or conference.
+Counsel and parties can direct the judicial officer and other parties to a specific page in Case Center during their hearing.
 There are two ways to do this:

 1. By Page Number